 Active lessons in a variety of team games, nutrition, fitness, and basic physiology teach students the value of a healthy lifestyle while empowering them to achieve and maintain personal fitness.
 Self-confidence and problem-solving are fostered through emphasis on individual effort, sportsmanship, and teamwork.

 Middle school interscholastic teams extend the physical education program as a means to foster students’ skill acquisition and deepen their understanding of healthy competition.
 A “no-cut” policy encourages participation and enables athletes at all levels to experience the benefits of team practice and play.
-League participation with various independent schools on the west side of Los Angeles includes sports such as flag football, soccer, basketball, volleyball, baseball, cross-country, swimming, and track & field.
+League participation with various independent schools on the west side of Los Angeles includes sports such as flag football, soccer, basketball, volleyball, baseball, cross-country, swimming, cheer, and track & field.

 Our Middle School Elective program includes a wide range of choices to enrich the core academic curriculum.
 We know that a diverse curriculum prepares students to be adaptable and accomplished global citizens, and that students who think outside the box and take responsible risks improve their confidence and deepen their love of learning.
 Whether pursuing a passion or trying something for the first time, students are encouraged to confidently take risks in a nurturing environment.